 We have had comments in the past from customers that find it hard to understand why files, especially pdf’s need the text converted to outlines.
 And the usual comment is that they have ordered business cards and have not had to create outlines before.
 The answer is simple.
 Business cards are a standard size 85mm x 55mm.
 Once artwork is created on a predefined business card template, they require no outside editing from the manufacturer.
 Banners and large format graphics require a different, more complicated approach when creating the print files for our print presses.

 All artwork files that we receive will require some intervention by us to create the finished print file.
-Files before printing will need editing in a way that allows for bleed, eyelet position, pole pocket positions and a host of other possibilities dependant on what you have ordered.
-Each item we make is a custom size, so not defined by a template and also the finishing on all items are different.
+Files before printing will need editing in a way that allows for bleed, eyelet position, pole pocket positions and a host of other possibilities depending on what you have ordered.
+Each item we make is a custom size, so not defined by a template, and also, the finishing on all items are different.
 A different sized banner will have individual eye hole markers to show eyelet positions.
 As banners can be any size, the eyelet positions will change depending on the size of the banner.
 We also manufacture pole pockets.
 Pole pockets can differ in size and can be placed in a variety of positions.
 The endless possibilities of sizes and finishing combinations make it impossible to have a predefining template for each scenario.

 Resolution of Images

-The resolution on images will depend on the size of your finished graphic.
+The resolution of images will depend on the size of your finished graphic.
 As items differ, there is no rule of thumb for resolution.
 Smaller items up to A4 size require dpi at 300dpi.
 Items larger than A4 require Dpi at around 150dpi.
 For small banners, up to 5m square ideal dpi would be 125dpi.
 Larger banners from 5-50 m square dpi can be around 50-100dpi.
 Large building wraps and items larger than 50m square can be around 30-50 dpi.

 Bleed & Crop Marks